 Just because you're self-employed, it doesn't mean you can't add this valuable experience to your CV.
 Whether your freelance work is your primary job or a side gig, it deserves to be documented on your CV, not only because it's a fundamental component of your employment history, but also because it plays to your strengths.

-Understandably, it can seem a little tricky adding this type of work to your CV because it's somewhat untraditional.
+Understandably, it can seem a little tricky adding self-employed work to your CV because it's somewhat untraditional.
 But CVs are relatively flexible in structure and formatting; they can be tweaked and tailored to display your winning traits in the best possible way and impress a prospective employer.

-With that in mind, here's what to consider when including self-employment on your CV.
+With that in mind, here's what to consider when including self-employed work on your CV.
 This article gives answers to all of the questions you may have on how to list self-employment and freelance work.

-Identify the best way to structure your CV
+Identify the best way to structure your self-employed CV

 The layout of your CV is critical.
-If your employment history isn't documented in a clear and consistent format, the hiring manager may end up confused and shift their focus to the next candidate.
+If your employment history isn't documented in a clear and consistent format, the HR manager may end up confused and shift their focus to the next candidate.

-If you've swapped your nine-to-five for a full-time freelancing gig, it might be best to weave your self-employment into your employment history section.
+If you've swapped your nine-to-five for a full-time freelancing gig, it might be best to weave your self-employment into your Employment History section, like a freelance CV.
 Essentially, you would be presenting your self-employment as another role that sits neatly in your timeline of past positions.

 Alternatively, if your freelance work is a side gig, you might like to introduce a new section outside of your career highlights, that summarises the nature of your work and the projects you've undertaken.